Minnesota LIVING WITH HEART FAILURE® Questionnaire (MLHFQ)

 The Questionnaire is available from the University of Minnesota in the English language version only.

 Once you obtain a license for the English version, we recommend you work with the MAPI Research Trust (MRT) to obtain validated translations of the Questionnaire.
 The list of languages the Questionnaire has been translated into is at the bottom of this webpage.
 A nominal fee may apply.

 If you would like to create new translations or other derivatives, please contact us.

 Quality of Life Questionnaire - Scoring Criteria

-The questionnaire is comprised of 21 important physical, emotional and socioeconomic ways heart failure can adversely affect a patient’s life.
-After receiving brief standardized instructions, the patient marks a 0 (zero) to 5 scale to indicate how much each itemized adverse of heart failure has prevented the patient from living as he or she wanted to live during the past 4 weeks.
+The questionnaire is comprised of 21 questions around several physical, emotional and socioeconomic ways heart failure can adversely affect a patient’s life.
+After receiving brief standardized instructions, the patient marks a 0 (zero) to 5 (five) scale to indicate the extent to which each itemized adversity of heart failure has prevented the patient from living as they wanted to live during the past 4 weeks.
 The questionnaire is simply scored by summation of all 21 responses.

-The instrument can be used as a key outcome measure in studies and evaluations of outpatients with symptomatic (NYHA class II to IV) heart failure with a reduced or preserved ejection fraction.
-This patient-reported outcome can be used to determine whether a treatment for heart failure is effective for improving patients’ quality of life by reducing the adverse impact of heart failure.
+This questionnaire can be used as a key outcome measure in studies and evaluations of outpatients with symptomatic (NYHA class II to IV) heart failure with a reduced or preserved ejection fraction.
+This patient-reported outcome measurement tool can be used to determine whether a treatment for heart failure is effective for improving patients’ quality of life by reducing the adverse impact of heart failure.

 MLHFQ Detailed Information

 More detailed information about the Minnesota Living with Heart Failure Questionnaire is available in the FDA MDDT Qualification Package.
 A license from the University of Minnesota is required before using the Questionnaire.